Friday, January 31, 2020

 Mary grasped Mareka’s hand and turned her toward the exit.
 Mareka’s body started to relax as they took the first tentative steps toward the cave entrance.
 Once they could see daylight they picked up the pace and were soon standing outside in the warm sunshine.

-Outside the the ice cream shop in Vesturbæjar, Villí and his Uncle Hilmar looked down at the remains of Villí’s cone that was quickly reverting from semi-solid back into a milky liquid.
+Outside the the ice cream shop in Vesturbæjar, Villí and his Uncle Hilmar looked down at the remains of Villí’s cone that was quickly reverting from a semi-solid back into a milky liquid.
 Villí was obviously upset, and not just about the ice cream.

 “What happened, Villí?” said Hilmar.